CallMeRouble/CallMeRouble/README.md

  # Heya!
 Roubl3Drawws, Roubl3 or Rouble.
 Links and stuff in desc

   # PT:
-### Most of the time just sitting and watching / offtab, so feel free to c+h!
+### Most of the time just sitting and watching / offtab / playing, so feel free to c+h!

  # FANDOMS :
  ## Roblox: